AviatrixSystems/avxlabs-docs/ace_ops/docs/lab8.md

 Ping will be ok!
 ```

-- Once again, inspect the Monitor section to see immediately the corresponding *logs* of the action carried out before.
+- Once again, inspect the **Monitor** section to find out immediately the corresponding *logs* of the action carried out before.

 ```{figure} images/lab8-pingpermitted.png
 ---